 EDM doesn’t pay too much attention to dynamics unlike other genres like jazz or classical music.
 Louder is generally considered better in EDM, as long as the song doesn’t distort.

-Your primary tools for mastering this are EQ, mastering compressors and stereo wideners.
+Your primary tools for mastering are EQ, mastering compressors, and stereo wideners.

 - Bedroom Producers Blog

 Learning how to make electronic music can be challenging at first, but it becomes easier with time and practice.
 Try to experiment as much as possible — of the greatest creations in the world came about by experimentation.

 Lastly and most importantly, enjoy the process.